GoogleChrome/web.dev/src/site/content/en/blog/betty-crocker/index.md

 ## Conclusions

-Betty Crocker have seen fantastic results with the Wake Lock API.
+Betty Crocker has seen fantastic results using the Wake Lock API.
 You can test the feature yourself by searching for your favorite recipe on any of their sites ([BettyCrocker](https://www.bettycrocker.com/), [Pillsbury](https://www.pillsbury.com/), or [Tablespoon](https://www.tablespoon.com/))